-Most interesting wonders of Jan Mayen
+Wonders of Jan Mayen

-This small island contains several exciting landmarks.
+This small island (part of Norway) contains several exciting volcanic landmarks.

 There is no other guide to Svalbard.
 This stunningly gorgeous, seriously remote Arctic archipelago is about as far from civilization as you can get in Europe.
 Permafrost freezes the ground up to half a kilometer in depth, while winter temperatures can drop to over 40 below zero.
-Svalbard’s glorious mountains, majestic fjords and sprawling valleys are the perfect setting for journeys to the back of beyond – by snowmobile, snowshoe or Siberian husky.
+Svalbard’s glorious mountains, majestic fjords, and sprawling valleys are the perfect setting for journeys to the back of beyond – by snowmobile, snowshoe, or Siberian husky.

 This book covers the famous Arctic archipelago (named Spitsbergen when discovered by the Dutch in 1596, but now more commonly referred to as Svalbard – the Viking word for ‘cold coast’).
-On one side there is a clear and uncluttered map of the archipelago, with useful annotations; on the reverse there are excellent biographical summaries of 27 noted explorers (including Horatio Nelson who came here as a 14 year old midshipman!) plus brief descriptions and color photographs of the more common plants, invertebrates, birds and mammals.
+On one side there is a clear and uncluttered map of the archipelago, with useful annotations; on the reverse, there are excellent biographical summaries of 27 noted explorers (including Horatio Nelson who came here as a 14-year-old midshipman!) plus brief descriptions and color photographs of the more common plants, invertebrates, birds and mammals.